-Semester - I
+2019-2020 Semester - I

-18MBU102 BACTERIOLOGY 4H - 4C
+4H - 4C

-Instruction Hours / week: L: 4 T: 0P: 0 Marks: Internal: 40 External: 60 Total: 100
+Marks: Internal: 40 External: 60 Total:100

-• To provide a strong base in the fundamentals of bacteria that improves their chances in employability.

-- To learn techniques and methods used in the cultivation and isolation of bacteria. - To obtain with the knowledge about the habitat and characteristics of prokaryotes in detail. - To prepare the specimen and identify the morphology of the bacteria - To know about the culture media - To obtain with the knowledge about the habitat and characteristics of various physiological groups of bacteria and archaea in detail.
+- To provide a strong base in the fundamentals of bacteria that improves their chances in employability. - To learn techniques and methods used in the cultivation and isolation of bacteria. - To learn various physical and chemical means of sterilization - To prepare the specimen and identify the morphology of the bacteria - To know about the culture media - To obtain with the knowledge about the habitat and characteristics of various physiological groups of bacteria and archaea in detail.